Density Functional Theory in Practice (DIP)

 • can describe the ideas behind the foundations of DFT (Hohenberg-Kohn and Kohn-Sham theorems)

-• will have an overview over commonly used exchange-correlation functionals and are able to categorize them
+• recognize commonly used exchange-correlation functionals and categorize them

-• can classify basis sets for both finite and periodic systems
+• classify basis sets and explain the treatment of core-electrons and the use of k-points for finite and periodic systems

-• will have an overview of opportunities and challenges of DFT-based modeling in industrial and academic research
+• critically examine density functional theory calculations employed in current literature as well as name opportunities and challenges of DFT-based modeling in industrial and academic research

 Mode of instruction